Integrable dynamics in projective geometry via dimers and triple crossing diagram maps on the cylinder: The cluster integrable system

-Equivalently, we can consider the graph $\Gamma$ as a cell complex whose $0$ and $1$-cells are $B \cup W$ and $E$ respectively.
+To rephrase the above in the language of algebraic topology, we consider the graph $\Gamma$ to be a~cell complex whose $0$- and $1$-cells are $B \cup W$ and $E$, respectively.
 Considering each edge $e={\rm b w}$ to be oriented from ${\rm b}$ to ${\rm w}$, we have the nonzero cellular chain groups